UniversalDependencies/docs/workgroups/expletives.md

 French exhibits all of the prototypical constructions including some special variants (as described above).
 The use of the `expl` relation does not seem quite consistent across treebanks.
 Here is a rough characterization:

-* UD_French: The `expl` relation is used for extraposition (or right dislocation) and inherent reflexives.
-In addition, it is used for cases where a subject is realized both by a full noun phrase and a (clitic) pronoun (as an alternative to using `dislocated`).
-It is also used for the word "que" in some constructions.
-However, it does not appear to be used for impersonal subjects.
+* UD_French: The `expl` relation is used nominative clitic doubling (in interrogatives), frozen clitics in verbal MWE ( e.g. _l' emporter_ (to win)), _s' en aller_ (to leave)), cases of euphonic optional additions ("l'" in "l'on", "l'une"). extraposition (or right dislocation).
+It is also used for the word "que" used in the restrictive construction (ne V que).
+In addition, it is used for a few left or right dislocation cases where an argument is realized both by a full noun phrase and a (clitic) pronoun (as an alternative to using `dislocated`).
+However, it does not appear to be used for impersonal subjects (non referential "il").
+It is also massively used for the "se" reflexive pronoun, but the annotation for the "se" clitic uses both `expl` and `obj` visibly without consistency, for the various cases (inherent reflexive, true reflexive or reciprocal, medio-passive marker ...).
-* UD_French-Sequoia: The `expl` relation seems to be used primarily for "double subjects" and inherent reflexives.
+* UD_French-Sequoia: The `expl` relation is used primarily for inherent reflexives, se medio passive marker (relyong on manual classification of "se" clitics), nominative clitic doubling (in interrogatives), frozen clitics in verbal MWE ( e.g. _l' emporter_ (to win)), _s' en aller_ (to leave)).
+It is not used for impersonal subjects.
-* UD_French-ParTUT: The `expl` relation is used for impersonal subjects and inherent reflexives.
+* UD_French-ParTUT: The `expl` relation is used for impersonal subjects (when alternating with non impersonal construction) and inherent reflexives.
 * UD_French-Spoken: The `expl` relation is not used at all.
 * UD_French-PUD: The `expl` relation seems to be overused and is found also in cases where a pronoun is clearly referential (perhaps as a result of automatic parsing without full manual validation).